athul/notes/content/cz.md

 What are all the customizations done on this CodeBase compared with zettel's original one?
 Here is a Bullet List of the Items[^1]

+- Zettel is built with [[golang]] which made it a bit easier to hack on :smile:
 - Changed CSS
   - Removed wing.css and used [New CSS]
   - Dark mode(Auto) :zap: